DavidYashar/sip/sips/sip-2-assets/security_analysis.md

 - Only creator (creator public key) can authorize new mints in a collection (signature required).
 - Max supply enforced by SO consensus validation (not a single DB constraint).
 - Collection freezing prevents further minting (if freeze flag adopted in consensus rules).
-- Royalty percentages and optional royalty recipient public key immutable after creation.
+- Royalty percentages (0..100) and optional royalty recipient public key immutable after collection creation (update path excludes these fields).

 **Potential Attacks**:
 - **Hash Collision**: Extremely unlikely with SHA256 (2^128 operations)
 - **Timestamp Manipulation**: Mitigated by SO validation of reasonable timestamps
-- **Creator Key Reuse**: Not a security issue, creators can make multiple collections
+- **Creator Key Reuse**: Not a security issue, creators can make a collection (can be extended to several NFT collection creation)

 **Mitigation**: **Strong** - Cryptographically secure with multiple layers